Creating a PDF

 Maria copies the table into Microsoft Word and exports it to PDF with some additional software.
 Our robot, instead, will do it all by itself automatically.

 We want to turn the table on the left into the PDF on the right:

-Export the table as a PDF and add it to the task.
-We implement the keyword in small steps.
+As always, we plan to do this in steps.
 (Remember the poor elephant we are eating? 🐘)

 Our plan for this keyword is:

 - we isolate the part of the page that contains the sales table